Working with Recruiters: The Different Types and What They Do

 You and the Recruiter

-Recruiters are called headhunters, because they hunt for people.
+Recruiters hunt for people: they are, figuratively, headhunters.
 They get on the phone and call people.
 They email people.
 They research for prospects.
 They are looking for fits like ring sizes.
 Hiring companies pay recruiters for their skills in finding those fits.
 Applicants as a potential employees have value.
 They are the diamond ring.
 The hiring company is the ring buyer, the customer.
 The recruiter is the jeweler.
 He takes a measure of what will fit the hiring company.
 If recruiters do not have a fit in their jewelry case, they hunt for one by calling people in their network.
 They often look for rings that are not yet on the market.
 Therefore, whether the applicants are rings in the jewelry display case or ones who are not yet on the market, the applicants and the hiring companies have value to a recruiter.
 If recruiters have the network to fit the needs of the hiring companies and the experiences of the applicant, the recruiters have value to both based on that network.